 What stands out:

-• Photo proof.
+- Photo proof.
 Require photo verification for completed tasks.
-This is a Premium-only feature, but for couples who want visual confirmation, it’s a big draw.
+This is a Premium-only feature here, though SubTasks now offers the same thing.

 The catch:

 Bottom line: Solid if you’re willing to pay, but the free tier is frustratingly limited and the costs add up fast for couples.
-If you need photo proof and don’t mind the price, Obedience delivers.
+It’s a polished, established app if you don’t mind the price.
 But you’re paying a premium for a habit tracker that hasn’t evolved much lately.

 3. Bond (best design, iOS only)